-I’ve come across numerous discussions among parents who are at their wit’s end because they do not know the best steps to take when a child hits a parent.
+I’ve encountered numerous discussions among parents at their wit’s end because they do not know the best steps to take when a child hits a parent.

 Even children as young as 2 can develop this behavioral issue.
-Kids hitting parents can really affect the atmosphere in the home, and if not addressed and managed, can go on longer than may be necessary.
+Kids hitting parents can affect the atmosphere in the home and, if not addressed and managed, can go on longer than may be necessary.

 Here is a short account of what happened to my friend and her son, Taylor (name changed to protect the not-so-innocent).

 It may show you what parents go through in real life.
 The short narrative can assist you with tips on what to do when your child hits you.

 Taylor – A Story of a Child Hitting His Parent

 I remember the day like it was yesterday when my 3-year-old was born.
 He had cute chubby cheeks and was a bundle of joy.